Lyxass/GoGameClient/README.md

 # Go Game Client

 This very basic software has been realized during a network lesson.
-The purpose was tu use socket connection to make a game.
-This software permit to play [Go Game](https://en.wikipedia.org/wiki/Go_(game)) with a remote computer.
+The purpose was to use a socket connection to make a game.
+This software permits you to play [Go Game](https://en.wikipedia.org/wiki/Go_(game)) with a remote computer.
 This software use Qt as the GUI framework with the C++ language.

 <strong>This project only works on linux.</strong>